Seven Dials, London: History, after 1973

+In 1994, Sir Alan Bates established the Tristan Bates Theatre, an Off West End fringe theatre venue with a 100-seat capacity located at the Actors Centre on Tower Street.
+Bates and his other son, Tristan's surviving twin brother Benedick, dedicated this to his memory following his sudden 1990 asthma attack death.
+It has since been refurbished and renamed the Seven Dials Playhouse.

 By late 2017, investment company Shaftesbury plc owned an increasing number of the buildings, a "huge chunk" of the area, according to one news report.
 At that time, significant changes were occurring in the business properties including the conversion of a mall owned by Shaftesbury plc, Thomas Neal's Warehouse, into a single store that might become the main store for a major retailer and the conversion of a warehouse into office space.

 On one of the seven apexes remains a pub, The Crown.
 On another apex is the Cambridge Theatre, and on a third the Radisson Edwardian Mercer Street Hotel.
 On another is the Comyn Ching Triangle, a block of old buildings renovated during the 1980s.
 Despite some redevelopment, many original buildings remain.
 There are two historic plaques in the area, one at 13 Monmouth Street, where Brian Epstein managed his company and another in Neal's Yard, at the "Animation, Editing and Recording Studios of Monty Python", actually the studios and offices of Michael Palin and Terry Gilliam from 1976 to 1987.

-A November 2017 report describes Seven Dials as follows: